PyHDI/Pyverilog/README.rst

     Loop
     (0, 1, 2)

-You got also a png file (top\_state.png).
+You got also a png file (top\_state.png), if you did not append "--nograph".
 The picture shows that the graphical structure of the state machine.

 .. figure:: img/top_state.png
    :alt: top\_state.png